Why PSVR 2 (Almost Certainly) Won’t Work On PC Any Time Soon

 If Sony is handling positional tracking with an onboard chip instead of on the PS5, modders would still need to reverse-engineer the protocols used to communicate with it, and Sony has never been a fan of modders reverse engineering their consoles.
 Even if modders broke through all the barriers, one firmware update from Sony could send them back to square one.

 None of these problems are completely unsolvable.
 In fact, the modding community might eventually solve them all, but it will likely take years of intensely hard work.
-By then, there will probably be superior headsets with official support for PC be on the market for less than $550.
+And by then, there will probably be superior headsets with official support for PC be on the market for less than $550.